Certified Midwife Pathway

 Upon successful completion of the CM Pathway courses and the MS in Midwife program, these students will be eligible to sit the American Midwifery Certification Board (AMCB) exam to become Certified Midwives (CMs).

 While the certified midwife credential has been in existence for more than a two decades, growth of this group of midwives has been hampered by state regulatory issues and a dearth of educational programs.
 However, a renewed media interest in normal birth and midwifery and a sense of midwifery as its own discipline has opened a window of opportunity.
 CMs can be licensed in Maine, Virginia, New York, Rhode Island, New Jersey, Delaware, Oklahoma, and Hawaii.
 Legislative initiatives are underway in a number of additional states to obtain legal recognition of the Certified Midwife credential.

 Due to VISA restrictions, we are only able to accept U.S. citizens and permanent residents into our program at this time.
 Midwives educated abroad, who are also U.S. permanent residents, are encouraged to apply.

 CM Pathway Requirements

-Our computer environment is intuitive and easy to use and the course starts with an orientation; however, students will need to have basic knowledge of computer skills, word processing, and Internet use.
-Students new to computers are encouraged to enroll in a computer course prior to orientation.
+Our computer environment is intuitive and easy to use and the course starts with an orientation; however, students will need to have basic knowledge of computer skills, MS Word, PowerPoint, file organization, and Internet use.

 Students will need: